webino/WebinoDraw/README.md

             ),
         ),

-    Reload your browser and you should see "Hello Webino!" as body content.
+    Reload your browser and you should see "Hello Webino!" as a body content.

   - Rendering is based on instructions mapped to DOM nodes like this: